charisseysabel/chysbl-blog/_posts/2018-02-17-accessible-colors-with-css-vars.markdown

 ## Persist Configuration
 We have all the mechanism in place but whenever we refresh the page, the configuration is gone.
 At this point, I thought of using LocalStorage.
 Its a cheap and easy way to save the configuration.
 Caching is probably a better solution, but I have yet to learn that so I’ll stick with LocalStorage for now.

-I decided to create a copy of our variables in the browser’s LocalStorage.
-Whenever we select a new color, it will update the LocalStorage and we will reference the new colours from there.

-Once we have that in place, we have to make sure that when the component mounts, it should check the LocalStorage first and apply the configuration when possible.
+We also have to make sure that when the component mounts, it should check the LocalStorage first and apply the configuration if its available.

 {% highlight javascript %}
 import React, { Component } from 'react';